Louis Arthur Charles: Prince William and Duchess Kate name new royal baby

 Breaking News Emails

-In a tweet posted on Kensington Palace's official account, the household added: "The baby will be known as His Royal Highness Prince Louis of Cambridge."
+In a tweet posted on Kensington Palace's account, royal officials added: "The baby will be known as His Royal Highness Prince Louis of Cambridge."

 The Duke and Duchess of Cambridge’s third child was born Monday at St. Mary’s Hospital in London weighing 8 pounds, 7 ounces.
 They already have a boy, Prince George, born in 2013, and a girl, Princess Charlotte, born in 2015.